The proper way to perform a three-point-turn (y-turn) maneuver

-The 3-point turn (three-point turn), otherwise known as the three-point y-turn, is an extremely critical part of the Wisconsin road test (and also in most other states) because it is a dangerous maneuver and can have serious consequences if not properly executed.
+The 3-point turn (three-point turn), otherwise known as the three-point y-turn or simply a y-turn, is an extremely critical part of the Wisconsin road test (and also in most other states) because it is a dangerous maneuver and can have serious consequences if not properly executed.
 Many have failed their road tests because of improper execution of this critical maneuver.
 The good news is, although the instructions below may seem complicated, they will suddenly click in your mind and will come quite naturally after you get some practice.

 While studying the following points, try to envision yourself in a car as if you are doing the maneuver.
 When you are actually in a car executing the 3-point turn, think back and recall these instructions.